-Assessment guidance Prior learning Future Learning Identify and name a variety of common wild and garden plants, including desiduous and evergroup traces (V1.
-Plants).
-Identify and describe the functions of different parts of deciduous and evergreen trees.
-(Y1 - Plants) • Identify and describe the basic structure of a variety of common flowering flowering plants: roots, stem/trunk, leaves and flowers.
-(Y3 - Plants) plants, including trees.
-(Y1 - Plants) Piants)
+Assessment guidance Prior learning • Identify and name a variety of common wild and garden plants, including deciduous and evergreen trees.
+(Y1 - Plants) Future Learning • Identify and describe the functions of different parts of flowering plants: roots, stem/trunk, leaves and flowers.
+(Y3 - Identify and describe the basic structure of a variety of common flowering plants, including trees.
+(Y1 - Plants) Plants)

 Explore the requirements of plants for life and growth (air, light, water, nutrients from soil, and room to grow) and how they vary from plant to plant.
 (Y3 - Plants) Investigate the way in which water is transported within plants.
 (Y3 - Plants) Explore the part that flowers play in the life cycle of flowering plants, including pollination, seed formation and seed dispersal.
-(Y3 - Plants) Substantive Knowledge Plants may grow from either seeds or hulbs.
-These then germinate and grow into Possible Evidence Can describe how plants that they have grown from seeds and bulbs have developed over time Can identify plants that grew well in different conditions Common Misconceptions Some children may think: • plants are not alive as they cannot be se • seeds are not alive • all plants start out as seeds • seeds and bulbs need sunlight to germin Working Scientifically Skills Make close observations of seeds and bulbs Classify seeds and bulbs Research and plan when and how to plant a range of seeds and bulbs Look after the plants as they grow - weeding, thinning, watering etc. Make close observations and measurements of their plants growing from seeds and bulbs Make comparisons between plants as they grow Can spot similarities and difference between bulbs and seeds Can nurture seeds and bulbs into mature plants identifying the different requirements of different plants Outdoor learning opportunity- link to Art objectives: Create different tones by using coloured pencils and collect visual information Cross- curricular links UNCRC or Global Goals Article 13: Freedom of expression Article 24: Good health and health services Article 28: Right to education Article 31: Leisure, play and culture Global Goal 3: Good health and well-being Global Goal 4: Quality Education British Values Mutual respect and tolerance (fairness, collaborative work and working from a hypothesis to a conclusion)
+(Y3 - Plants) Substantive Knowledge Key learning Plants may grow from either seeds or bulbs.
+These then germinate and grow into seedlings which then continue to grow into mature plants.
+These mature plants may Possible Evidence Can describe how plants that they have grown from seeds and bulbs have developed over time Can identify plants that grew well in different conditions Common Misconceptions Some children may think: • plants are not alive as they cannot be se • seeds are not alive • all plants start out as seeds • seeds and bulbs need sunlight to germin Working Scientifically Skills Make close observations of seeds and bulbs Classify seeds and bulbs Research and plan when and how to plant a range of seeds and bulbs Look after the plants as they grow - weeding, thinning, watering etc. Make close observations and measurements of their plants growing from seeds and bulbs Make comparisons between plants as they grow Can spot similarities and difference between bulbs and seeds Can nurture seeds and bulbs into mature plants identifying the different requirements of different plants Outdoor learning opportunity- link to Art objectives: Create different tones by using coloured pencils and collect visual information Cross- curricular links UNCRC or Global Goals Article 13: Freedom of expression Article 24: Good health and health services Article 28: Right to education Article 31: Leisure, play and culture Global Goal 3: Good health and well-being Global Goal 4: Quality Education British Values Mutual respect and tolerance (fairness, collaborative work and working from a hypothesis to a conclusion) Cultural Capital: Skills builder and trip/visitor opportunities Workshop with the Garden Classroom Visit to Islington Ecology Centre